US Jobs Outlook

 |75||Oklahoma City, OK||52.78||72||89|

-What are your thoughts on the jobs forecast and outlook for 2019, and 2020?
+What are your thoughts on the jobs forecast and outlook for 2020?
 Will Donald Trump be able to bring jobs back to the US or will the mid-terms, democrats, and trade frictions end the Make America Great Again campaign?
 Is free trade about to transition to fair trade, or will Trump simply reverse the trade deficits with China, Mexico and Indonesia?